 If you want more drinks, you can use your wrist-band and pay afterwards and prices were actually way better than I thought they would be considering how expensive Iceland is!

-Wow that turned into a long post!
-But there is SO much I’m excited to tell you about Iceland.
+Wow, that turned into a long post!
+But there is SO much I’m excited to tell you about my Iceland road trip.
 This 8 day Iceland ring road itinerary is just the start.
-I have plenty of articles planned over the coming weeks including shorter itineraries, Iceland budget tips, Iceland photography tips and where to stay along the ring road.
+I have plenty of articles planned over the coming weeks including shorter itineraries and Iceland photography tips.
 So watch this space… Why not sign up for my monthly newsletter and get Iceland updates to your inbox?!

 As always, I love to hear from you.
 Is there anywhere totally amazing that needs to be included in this article?
 Would you spend the $$$ to visit The Blue Lagoon?
 Where are you most excited to visit in Iceland?

-And if you are feeling super generous, I would LOVE it if you could share this article with your family and friends using the buttons and
+And if you are feeling super generous, I would LOVE it if you could share this Iceland ring road itinerary with your family and friends using the buttons and Pinterest pins below!
+(Just hover over the pin for the pin it button!)
+Thanks, you are a legend.